VibecodingProject282/data-security-scripts/README.md

 ### For Base44-Specific Analysis:
 1. Ensure you have a valid bearer token for authenticated analysis
 2. Use Base44-specific detectors (`password_detector.py`, `idor_detector.py`, `get_integrations.py`)

-## Security Considerations

-- Always use secure authentication tokens
-- Be mindful of API rate limits when scanning multiple repositories
-- Review findings manually as automated tools may produce false positives
-- Store tokens securely and never commit them to version control